If you want to apply to Seton Hall University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $55.

 Schools that are moderately difficult to get into, like Seton Hall University, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
 Admissions to dual degree physical therapy, business programs is program very difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|

 Make sure to check with Seton Hall University for more information on admission factors.

 To apply to Seton Hall University, all applicants must submit the following items.
 Double check with Seton Hall University's admissions department to confirm all application materials and requirements.